-- Provide differentiated and new offers based on the user needs. - Adapt a strategy to new market needs by understanding the competitive edge. - Establish the right vision for the design challenge or a road map for stepby-step implementation and control mechanisms. - Find out at an early stage whether the basic need is satisfied and the Exercise product attracts interest on the market. - Find out through iterative testing whether the user need is met with a minimally functional product and how the product should be enhanced. - Find out through user feedback how much demand there is for the product before developing further details and features. - Minimize the risk of investing in a solution for which there is little demand on the market, thus saving time, money, and energy. - Perform a true A/B test or several variants of a prototype in the form Exercise of a multi-variants test or as split testing. - Do a quantitative evaluation. - Carry out a qualitative survey and evaluate the number and content of feedbacks. - Compare individual variants of a function or a prototype (e.g. buttons, visuals, arrangement). - Collect and appraise experiences made in the project in a structured Exercise manner. - Learn from experience and make use of it in the next project. - Facilitate a positive attitude toward mistakes and appreciate progress. - Identify and document the findings; make them applicable and usable. - Case Studies: Example : Software Prototyping, Additive Exercise Manufacturing; Design of Arduino Boards for various applications etc
+• • • Highlight unexpected results and generate new perspectives.In general, share insights, ideas, and results (solutions) with others.Explore untapped market opportunities.Provide differentiated and new offers based on the user needs.Adapt a strategy to new market needs by understanding the competitive edge.
+Exercise • Establish the right vision for the design challenge or a road map for stepby-step implementation and control mechanisms. • Find out at an early stage whether the basic need is satisfied and the product attracts interest on the market.
+Exercise • Find out through iterative testing whether the user need is met with a minimally functional product and how the product should be enhanced. • Find out through user feedback how much demand there is for the product before developing further details and features. • domand on the market, thus saving time, monoy, and energy • Perform a true A/B test or several variants of a prototype in the form Exercise - of a multi-variants test or as split testing. • Do a guantitative evaluation. • Carry out a qualitative survey and evaluate the number and content of feedbacks. • Compare individual variants of a function or a prototype (e.g. buttons, visuals, arrangement). • Collect and appraise experiences made in the project in a structured manner.
+Exercise • Learn from experience and make use of it in the next project. • Facilitate a positive attitude toward mistakes and appreciate progress. ٠ Identify and document the findings; make them applicable and usable. • Case Studies: Example : Software Prototyping, Additive Manufacturing; Design of Arduino Boards for various applications etc Exercise